ch4zm/blaseball-game-finder/Readme.md

 ## Quick Start

-The way this tool works is, it creates a data frame object, applies some filters to it based on command line flags provided by the user, then runs the data frame through a data viewer (which makes the nice tables).
+The way this tool works is, it creates a JSON data object, applies some filters to it based on command line flags provided by the user, then dumps the game IDs in the specified format.
 All command line flags can also be specified in a config file.

 ### Command line flags